nodejs/node/doc/api/deprecations.md

 Type: Runtime

-`--debug` activates the legacy V8 debugger interface, which has been removed as of V8 5.8.
+`--debug` activates the legacy V8 debugger interface, which was removed as of V8 5.8.
 It is replaced by Inspector which is activated with `--inspect` instead.